US Tax Forms

 Firstly, the person who prepares each form is different.
 If you are an employee, you prepare a W-4 form and submit it to your employer.
 In contrast, your employer prepares a W-2 form after the tax year and sends it to you as well as the SSA.

 Secondly, the W-4 provides information that is used by your employer to check the amount of federal income tax to withhold from your paycheck.
-The W-2 indicates the amount you earned from your employer, along with how much income, social security, and medicare tax was withheld from your pay throughout the year.
+The W-2 indicates the amount you earned from your employer, along with how much income, social security, and Medicare tax was withheld from your pay throughout the year.

 It is advisable to check your income tax withholding every year to ensure the right amount of tax is being withheld from your paychecks.
 If you get a larger tax refund annually, and prefer to have a bigger paycheck every pay period and a smaller refund at tax time.
 Then, you can submit a new W-4 anytime to request that your employer change your withholding.